Overwatering the Monstera plant is the wrong choice since it is sensitive to excessive moisture fluctuations in its soil.

 - Watering on a consistent schedule and timely check the moisture of your soil.
 You can apply the finger test, stick, or even purchase a moisture meter.

-- In the summer, water weekly to every other week, and every few weeks in the winter.
+- In the summer, water weekly to every other week.
+Similarly, water once every few weeks in the winter.

 - Avoid getting the leaves damp.
 Instead of dropping water on the plant, add it to the soil.

-- Use a pot that is the correct size.
+- Use a self-watering or a normal pot that is the correct size.
 If the pot is too big for the plant, the soil will not dry out quickly enough.